wmde/wikidata-wikibase-team/pages/process.md

 - If people forget to populate the "Session Week" column as they are scoring, populate the column
 - If people do not populate the "Prioritized date" column as they are scoring, populate the column
 - If a task it already done, mark it as archived & set the archive date, leaving a note on the reason for archiving
-- If a task impacts product users, or needs PM input, mark it as pending, leaving a note as to why
+- If a task has significant negative user/product impact, or needs other PM input, mark it as pending, leaving a note as to why
 - As people comment on how the scoring system is good or bad, leave comments in cells to be tackled at the end of the month

 **After the session**